emilyrunk/twit-bot/README.md

 #### Notes:
 View all existing scheduled tweets

+Write tweet object to schedule
+Parse object

 Ask user to select or input a time via choices?
 (Date?
 Time?)
 Write input into schedule txt file
 Ask user to input what they want to write as tweet Write input into schedule txt file

+Create log file and keep track of when it was tweeted, successful?, etc.

+Start with every hour tweet